 What a classic, right?
-This one just looks, smells and tastes like home.
+This creamy chicken with dill number just looks, smells and tastes like home.
 A simple meal of perfectly cooked boneless, skinless chicken breasts covered in a truly delicious creamy sauce, and bordered by piles of freshly roasted vegetables is a perfect meal indeed.
 You can never have too many recipes like this one, and today, you literally have a full plate of food – a square meal – in a handful of humble ingredients that come together in a snap.
-Yes, this Creamy Dill Chicken with Potatoes and Green Beans is a forever sort of recipe, and I know y’all are going to love it.
+Yes, this Creamy Chicken with Dill, Potatoes and Green Beans is a forever sort of recipe, and I know y’all are going to love it.

 How to make the most of boneless, skinless chicken breasts